 NOTE: As a less-used alternative form of bookmarking in Slack, you may prefer to:

 Use the “Activity” sidebar with emoji bookmarks to draw up important information.

-5. Mark Items ‘Unread’, and Move On To Other Priorities
+5. Mark Urgent Items ‘Unread’ and Move On

-Even if you’ve read an item, mark it as ‘Unread’, if you want to come back and follow through on it later.
+Even if you’ve read your Slack messages, you can still mark them as ‘Unread’, if you want to come back and follow through on it later.

-If it requires action, add a star to it instead.
-If it’s a time-sensitive action item, you can star it and also add a reminder to prompt yourself with a Slackbot ping.
+If important messages require action, add a star to it instead.
+If it’s a time-sensitive action item, you can start it and also add a reminder to prompt yourself with a Slackbot ping.
 For example:

-- /remind me to message @Maria about project timeline tomorrow at 8 a.m.
+- /remind me to message @Maria about the project timeline tomorrow at 8 a.m.